-One thing you don’t want to see is your weed plants leaves turning yellow, but don’t get too nervous if it happens.
+One thing you don’t want to see is your weed plant leaves turning yellow, but don’t get too nervous if it happens.
 The yellowing of marijuana leaves can be caused by various reasons so we need to go through the possible causes before we know exactly how to fix it.

 What is yellowing?